Originally written by Agigas,

 Once we get into the late game, Anivia becomes the star of the show.
 Even a single Anivia can deal a lot of damage both to the board and the Nexus, but this deck doesn’t stop there.
 Thanks to reviving effects like The Rekindler and The Harrowing, we can have multiple Anivias on board, gaining total control over the board and finishing the game quickly.
 If the opponent is refusing to kill Anivia trying to deny us revive value, the deck has plenty of tools so that we can do it by ourselves (Glimpse Beyond, Gluttony,

-Anivia Control is very consistent at enabling its Anivia gameplan thanks to Entreat.
+Anivia Control is very consistent at enabling its gameplan thanks to Entreat.
 Later in the game when you already have Anivia on board, Anivias in your hand will transform into

 In almost all cases, you have the better late game.
-Passing turns is to your advantage.
-Force the opponent to make his move first – this way, you can react accordingly to what they do, and cast board-wipes for the best value.
+Passing is to your advantage.
+Force the opponent to make their move first – this way, you can react accordingly to what they do, and cast board-wipes for the best value.
 It will also make the game much harder to play for the opponent because they would always have to blindly choose their play without knowing what you are going to do.

 Be wary of wasting resources.
 Here are two common examples:

 General mulligan tips:

 - In most matchups, you should keep Anivia.
 Without her, a lot of your synergies won’t work.
 You can keep Entreat if you didn’t found Anivia.

 - Avarosan Sentry is often a good keep, especially against decks without some form of evasion to get through without killing him.